 The Work Safety Law of the PRC (《中華人民共和國安全生產法》) was considered and approved by the Standing Committee of the NPC on June 29, 2002 and subsequently revised on August 27, 2009 and August 31, 2014.
 Entities which engage in production and business operations must observe this work safety law and other laws and regulations concerning work safety, strengthen the administration of work safety, establish and improve the system of responsibilities for work safety, and perfect the conditions for work safety to guarantee the work safety.
-Relevant authorities of the State Council supervise and manage the work safety in their respective scope of administration according to this work safety law and other applicable laws and administrative regulations, while local people's government authorities above county level supervise and manage the work safety law and other applicable laws and administration according to this work safety law and other applicable laws and administration according to this work safety law and other applicable laws and administration according to this work safety law and other applicable laws and administration according to this work safety law and other applicable laws and administrative regulations.
+Relevant authorities of the State Council supervise and manage the work safety in their respective scope of administration according to this work safety law and other applicable laws and administrative regulations, while local people's government authorities above county level supervise and manage the work safety of construction works in their respective scope of administration according to this work safety law and other applicable laws and administrative regulations.